matt-usurp/grok/README.md

 // an error is thrown if fallback was undefined also. okvr(mapping)('name', fallback)

+// custom validator function is provided checking values are not null also
+// mapping.age is verified, an error is thrown if its undefined or null (validator function) okvr(mapping, ['age'], (v) => v !== null)

 // mapping.age is verified, an error is thrown if its undefined
 // mapping.name can be undefined, and fallback can be used. okvr(mapping, ['age'])('name', fallback)